dlareau/puzzlehunt_server/README.md

 Project Details:
+* Check out file_map.txt for new developers.
-* Planned models and views can be found and contributed to [here](https://docs.google.com/document/d/1m_et2SfdcPdOuWgtSCfs9RXN9QTxW9WGgjHZsOQ2yFo/edit)
+* Planned (now out of date) models and views can be found and contributed to [here](https://docs.google.com/document/d/1m_et2SfdcPdOuWgtSCfs9RXN9QTxW9WGgjHZsOQ2yFo/edit)
 * The django project is named ```puzzlehunt_server``` amd the app is named ```huntserver```
 * We are using setup and coding practices taken from the django tutorial [here](https://docs.djangoproject.com/en/1.8/intro/tutorial01/)
 * There is a branch with the tutorial server mentioned above up to halfway through the 4th part for code refrence.